openordu/pce/a/abarta.md

 > but it ought to have been called Laghtaverty, the laght or sepulchral monument
 > of the abhartach (avartagh) or dwarf (see p.
 61, supra).
 This dwarf was a
 > magician, and a dreadful tyrant, and after having perpetrated great cruelties
-> on the people he was at last vanquished and slain by a neighbouring chieftain;
+> on the people he was at last vanquished and slain by a neighboring chieftain;
 > some say by Fionn Mac Cumhail.
 He was buried in a standing posture, but the
 > very next day he appeared in his old haunts, more cruel and vigorous than
 > ever.
 And the chief slew him a second time and buried him as before, but again